deepak-malik/Data-Structures-In-Java/src/com/deepak/data/structures/Arrays/Arrays_Introduction.md

 **Sorted Arrays**

-Arrays are considered to be sorted in ascending order when each element on left of that element in a array is smaller then that element itself.
+Arrays are considered to be sorted in ascending order when each element on the left of that element in an array is smaller than that element itself.
 Vice versa goes for descending order.

 **Pros:**
 - Accessing an element is fast using the index - access time is O(1).
 - Much faster to process - see this question.

 **Cons:**
-- Insertion and deletion are slow, subsequent elements must be moved - complexity for insertion in that case is O(n).
+- Insertion and deletion are slow, subsequent elements must be moved - complexity for insertion, in that case is O(n).
 - A large enough block of memory is needed to hold the array.
 - Easily corrupted (data could be inserted in the middle).